remarkablemark/remarkablemark.github.io/_posts/2021/2021-03-12-github-actions-deploy-to-heroku.md

 title: Deploy to Heroku with GitHub Actions
 date: 2021-03-12 22:29:42
 excerpt: How to deploy to Heroku using the GitHub Actions workflow.
-categories: heroku github actions deploy
+categories: heroku github actions deploy devops
 ---

 <!--email_off-->

-This article goes over how to deploy to [Heroku](https://www.heroku.com/) using the [GitHub Actions](https://github.com/features/actions) workflow.
+This article goes over how to deploy to [Heroku](https://b.remarkabl.org/heroku) using the [GitHub Actions](https://b.remarkabl.org/github-actions) workflow.

 ## Prerequisites